hypertrack/hyperlog-android/README.md

 Use [`RequestBin`](https://requestb.in/) to push the logs.
 * Visit the [`RequestBin`](https://requestb.in/) site and create a `RequestBin`.
-* Set the given endpoint to the `SmartLog.setURL`.
+* Once you have the bin created, copy the URL and set it to the `SmartLog.setURL`.
 * After `SmartLog.pushLogs` reload the related view page to view exactly which requests were made, what headers were sent, and raw body and so on, all in a pretty graphical setting.
 * Once you get the logs on `RequestBin` create your own endpoint on your server and start receiving logs on to your server for debugging.